 What causes your varicosities?

-To figure out the exact cause of your problematic veins, it is best to talk with a vein doctor Manhattan area.
+To figure out the exact cause of your problematic veins, it is best to talk with a vein doctor Manhattan area, if you reside in New York, or Vein Doctor in San Diego, if you are in California.
 He or she will diagnose your abnormal leg veins and discover why they are forming.
 Usually the main cause of varicose veins are non-functioning valves inside of the veins.
 These one-way valves play a crucial role in helping the veins return blood to the heart from the legs.
 They open to let the blood pass and close fully to prevent it from flowing backward and pooling in a vein.
 When the valves have become damaged for any reason, they don’t close fully anymore and this allows the blood to flow backwards and gather in the veins.
 This can lead to a number of symptoms such as leg swelling, heaviness, tiredness, and pain.
 The overall disease is a condition called venous insufficiency or venous reflux disease and it is the main cause of varicose veins and spider veins.
 The valves cannot fix themselves on their own, so venous insufficiency will only get worse with time.
 For that reason, we highly advise you to seek the help of a varicose vein doctor San Diego as soon as you notice any symptoms.

 There are certain factors that can provoke venous insufficiency: aging, pregnancy, obesity, gender, genetics and leg strain.
 While some of these factors can be avoided, there is nothing you can do about many of them.
 So it is better to meet a vein doctor San Diego if you have leg pain, swelling, heaviness, tiredness, or notice visible veins.
 Many patients aren’t even aware that they have a disease which can be treated!
 They think that leg pain and tiredness is a side effect of aging, when actually many people have venous reflux disease and feel much more energetic and pain-free after our treatments!